 Lockers emptied.
 Check.
 End of Year School Camp survived.
 Check.
 Presentation Day endured.
 Check.
 Report cards received.
 Check.
 All this can mean just one thing – Summer Holidays have arrived!
 As those in the Northern hemisphere are preparing to bunker down for the Winter ahead, we in the Southern hemisphere have packed away the boots, scarves and jackets and are ready to don the sunglasses and sandals and embrace the warm season ahead.
-To celebrate the end of another school year and our first year back in our passport country, we are travelling north in search of sun, surf and sand for our Family Vacation.
+To celebrate the end of another school year, we are looking forward to lots of sun, surf and sand for our Family Vacation.
 Every family has their own traditions and ideas of what constitutes a Family Vacation.

 For many Monoculture kids, their family vacation traditions often begin when they are little.
 Families from Mothers’ Group, the neighbourhood pre-school, faith-based groups or sporting teams decide to go on a holiday together.
 If it works, they rebook the same location, at the same time for next year then press repeat.
 The kids are entertained by other kids and parents enjoy relaxing with other adults.
 As the kids grow, they look forward to hanging out with those same friends at that same location each year…as do the parents.
 Traditions are established, activities are revisited and friendships are developed and solidified around the experiences and memories of The Annual Family Vacation.